Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Wetland replacement is required when wetland impacts that cannot be avoided or minimized will result in permanent loss of wetland area.
 Options for wetland replacement include:

-- pay Wetland Replacement Fee to the Government of Alberta
+- pay a wetland replacement fee to the Government of Alberta

 - undertake permittee-responsible construction or restoration